 The CHRO is a C-suite member responsible for developing and executing HR strategy in line with core organizational goals and strategy.
-Their duties encompass recruitment, talent management, performance management, compensation, training and development, change management, and succession planning.
+The CHRO duties include (and are not limited to):

-They have vast responsibilities that touch aspects of every other business unit.
+The responsibilities of the CHRO touch aspects of practically every other business unit.
 Together with the HR team, the CHRO is responsible for:

 Because of their sizable portfolio, the CHRO often carries extensive experience in executive HR roles.
 While they don’t need to have prior experience as head of HR, experience in talent management and designing and implementing HR initiatives is critical.